 This is a one year program that has four basic components

 - Community research

 - Initial communication with the GCF Leadership Experience cohort.

-- A three-week residential course in Kenya where four tracks will be explored through interactive and experiential learning:
+- A four-week residential course in Kenya where four tracks will be explored through interactive and experiential learning:

 - Biblical Foundations (the Biblical framework of children’s ministry)